webpy/webpy.github.com/cookbook/staticfiles.md

 ### Solution

-Create a directory (also known as a folder) called <code>static<code> in the location of the script that runs the web.py server.
+Create a directory (also known as a folder) called <code>static</code> in the location of the script that runs the web.py server.
 Then place the static files you wish to server in the static folder.

 For example, the URL http://localhost/static/logo.png will send the image ./static/logo.png to the client.